About this page

 On this page -

-MSI is broadcast 3-hourly on VHF Channels 23, 84 or 86, and exceptionally Channel 10.
+The 3-hourly MSI broadcasts are on VHF Channels 23, 84 or 86, and exceptionally Channel 10.
 This prevents mutual interference and allows one operator to broadcast simultaneously on two or more aerials.
 This is important especially when some broadcasts take up to 20 minutes and in order to minimise the delay in transmitting the information nationally.

 Gale warnings, Inshore Waters Forecasts and Shipping Forecasts can also be accessed from the Met Office Web Site and on the BBC site available on both as text only or printable versions for quick downloading.